34 Awesome DIY Backyard Ideas (with Plans!)

 Create a living privacy screen.
-These plans feature a simple planter and trellis planter made with bamboo.
+These planter trellis combo plans feature a simple planter and trellis planter made with bamboo.
 You can do it in a weekend for about $100.

 This super-simple potting bench will make your gardening projects much more enjoyable—and it’ll help you stay organized, too!
-Get the plans here.
+Get the potting bench plans.

 For the ultimate in DIY outdoor furniture projects, why not challenge yourself with this grill gazebo?
 It can be fully customized to include bench seats, lighting, built-in coolers, wine glass storage and more.
 And it will accommodate most standard grill sizes (see our guide to choosing the best grill fuel source), yet it’s compact enough to fit onto a small deck or patio.

 This stand-alone screen house is the perfect warm-weather hangout.
-Here you’ll find detailed plans for creating this amazing outdoor project.
+Here you’ll find detailed screen house plans for creating this amazing outdoor project.

 A rain garden is easy to build, reduces yard maintenance and even helps the environment.
-Follow these simple plans to put one in your yard.
+Follow these simple DIY rain garden plans to put one in your yard.

 Add Seating with a DIY Wooden Bench